-The colors are vivid and rich; much better than that of any TN panel at this price range.
+The colors are vivid and vibrant; much better than that of any TN panel at this price range.
 However, they’re not quite as accurate or consistent as what you might find on similarly priced IPS alternatives.

 So, if you’re looking for a monitor for some entry-level color-critical work, this is not the one; although, you can do some basic content creation without any issues.

-Further, the monitor has a peak brightness of 250-nits which is also standard for displays at this price range.
+Further, the monitor has a peak brightness of 250-nits, which is also standard for displays at this price range.
 Under normal viewing conditions, the screen will be more than bright enough.

 The Full HD screen resolution of 1920×1080 pixels results in a decent pixel density of ~93 PPI (pixels per inch) on the 23.6″ viewable screen of the Sceptre C248W-1920RN.

 Although 1080p is old news, it’s still the most widespread resolution, and it looks great on ~24″ sized monitors.
 Plus, it’s not very demanding to drive, allowing you to have smooth frame rates even in some of the more challenging games.

 Moving on, the Sceptre C248W-1920RN display has a low input lag of around ~10ms, which means you won’t be able to notice or feel any delays at 75Hz.

 Now, the monitor has a native refresh rate of 60Hz.
 In order to set it to 75Hz, you will have to change your Windows display settings and/or your GPU drivers settings, depending on your particular graphics card.